eficode/DevOpsCSAOS/documentation/general-a11y-guidelines.md

   - uses axe under the hood
 - [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)
   - created by [WebAIM](https://webaim.org/)
-  - provide an API → tool can either be run from their website or as a browser extension.
+  - provides an API → tool can either be run from their website or as a browser extension.

 ## Manual